TwiFyxs/FlectoneWeb/en/pulse/parts/cooldown.md

 ::: tip HOW USE COOLDOWN?
-Replace `false` on `true` and restart `FlectonePulse` by mean of command `/flectonepulse reload`.
+Replace `false` to `true` and restart `FlectonePulse` by mean of command `/flectonepulse reload`.
 Additional parameters for delay settings will appear AFTER RESET
 :::

 Cooldown setting looks like this